Haris Tuharea

-Haris Tuharea (born 22 November 1994) is an Indonesian professional footballer who plays as a left winger for Liga 2 club PSKC Cimahi.
+Haris Tuharea (born 22 November 1994) is an Indonesian professional footballer who plays as a left winger.

 Club career

 PS Mojokerto Putra

 In 2017, Tuharea signed a year contract with PS Mojokerto Putra.
 Tuharea scored 10 goals in the 2018 season, when PSMP played in the second division.

 PSS Sleman

 On 28 January 2019, Tuharea signed a year contract with PSS Sleman along other players, Derry Rachman, Ricky Kambuaya, and Jajang Sukmara.
 He made his league debut on 15 May 2019 in a match against Arema, he also give assists an opening goal by Brian Ferreira.
 On 7 July 2019, Tuharea scored his first goal for PSS with scored a brace against Kalteng Putra at the Maguwoharjo Stadium, Sleman.
 Six days later, he scored the winning goal in a 2–1 win over Persebaya Surabaya.
 On 29 September, Tuharea scored equalizer in a 2–2 draw over Madura United.
 During the 2019 season, he made 23 league appearances, scored 6 goals and give 3 assists for PSS Sleman.